-Welcome to DataStage Tutorials.
-The objective of these tutorials is to gain understanding of IBM DataStage Tool.
-In these tutorials, we will cover topics such as DataStage Architecture, Job Sequencing in DataStage, Containers & Joins in DataStage etc.
+Welcome to DataStage Tutorial.
+The objective of these tutorials is to gain an understanding of the IBM DataStage Tool.
+In this Datastage tutorial, we will cover topics such as DataStage Architecture, Job Sequencing in DataStage, Containers & Joins in DataStage, etc.

-In Data stage we have three types of Jobs is there:
+In the Datastage, we have three types of Jobs is there:

-DataStage continued to enhance it’s capabilities to manage data quality and data integration solutions.
-DataStage 8.0 introduced many new features to make development and maintenance of project comfortable.
+DataStage continued to enhance its capabilities to manage data quality and data integration solutions.
+DataStage 8.0 introduced many new features to make the development and maintenance of the project comfortable.
 These enhancements include data quality management, connectivity methods, implementation of slowly changing dimension.

 IBM Information Server, consist of the following components, WebSphere DataStage and Quality Stage, WebSphere Information Analyzer, Federation Server, and Business Glossary, common administration, logging and reporting.
 These components are designed to provide much more efficient ways to manage metadata and develop ETL solutions.
 Components can be deployed based on client need.

 With the Hawk release, DataStage has created common administration, logging and reporting and this will improve metadata reporting available, compared to prior releases.